 Next up, we hook up all these strain gauges in a wheatstone bridge configuration as shown below.
 This helps us gives us a output voltage as the resistances are changed by the strain gauges.

-First, you need a reference voltage that you will hold as constant.
-That is our Vin.
-Next up, we got our output voltage V_out, that will serve as our analog signal, which feeds into our HX711 amplifier.
-You can think of this as our analog converter to digital signal converter, where we take an analog signal V_out, and convert it into a digital value.
-This digital value can then be used to calibrate against a certain known weight and will then help us retrieve our weight measurement.
+, that will serve as our analog signal, which feeds into our HX711 amplifier.
+You can think of this as our analog converter to digital signal converter, where we take an analog signal V_out

 Call to Actions 💪